The Kashmir Files: International Film Festival of India

 The film was an entry at the 53rd International Film Festival of India, held in Goa in November 2022.
-Chosen for screening at the Indian Panorama section, it failed to win any award but sparked adverse reaction from the jury.
+Chosen for screening at the Indian Panorama section, it failed to win any award and sparked adverse reaction from the jury.

 Nadav Lapid, the chief juror, assessing the submissions in a closing speech, singled out the film for pointed criticism: it was "vulgar propaganda", he said, and an "inappropriate [submission]", which had shocked his fellow jury members.
 In subsequent interviews, Lapid doubled down, highlighting how every single minute of the film could be used as case-exhibits for cinematic propaganda in film studies.
 Faced with opposition from the Hindu Right, who accused Lapid of denying the exodus of Kashmiri Hindus, he emphasized that the film was not equivalent to the tragedy.

-The festival's jury declared his remarks to be his "personal opinion".
-The Israeli ambassador to India criticized Lapid's statement, telling him to "be ashamed of himself", saying he had abused the hospitality he had receied in India.

 Days later, Lapid's fellow jurors — Pascal Chavance, Jinko Gotoh, Sudipto Sen, and Javier Angulo Barturen — came out in support of Lapid's observations; Chavance, in particular, noted how the monolithic caricaturish portrayal of Muslims gave away the film's intentions.

 Reception by Kashmiri Pandits

 Reception among Pandits has been mixed with some regarding the film to be a cathartic experience while others have been critical.
 Journalist Rahul Pandita, who fled from Srinagar during the exodus, said that the experience for Pandits watching the film was like "an emotional catharsis."
 A Kashmiri Hindu immigrant to New Zealand told Stuff that The Kashmir Files was a good representation of the exodus, requesting that Muslims watch it to understand the other side of the conflict.
-President of the Kashmiri Pandit Sangharsh Samiti (KPSS) Sanjay Tickoo criticized the movie for its misrepresentations and added that this movie is making Kashmir Pandits feel unsafe in the Kashmir Valley.
+President of the Kashmiri Pandit Sangharsh Samiti (KPSS) Sanjay Tickoo criticized the film for its misrepresentations and added that this film is making Kashmir Pandits feel unsafe in the Kashmir Valley.